maxscharwath/famous/README.md

 ## Development
 One main goal of this project is to be able to be easily deployed on the edge ☁️.

 Why?
 Because the edge is the best place to run this kind of project.
-And the result is a very fast⚡!
+And the result is very fast⚡!

 ### Technologies Choice
 The main technologies used are: